mickeyjap182/modules/README.md

     ```

 ## Install
 - install Anaconda or Miniconda.
+- `conda update conda`
 This python version is `3.9`
-- make install pip libraries using Anaconda from `environment.yml` .
+- make install pip libraries using Anaconda from `environment.lock.yml` .
-`conda env create --file environment.lock.yml`
+`conda env create -f=environment.lock.yml`

 - if you update libries to use and export.
 `conda env export > environment.lock.yml`